 People for Tomorrow

-Headlining this year’s ADCE Festival will be the lecture series titled ‘People for Tomorrow’, where people who employ their creativity for good, who believe tomorrow’s problems will not exist if we start today, will explore & discuss the topic.
+Headlining the 6th ADCE Festival were the lecture series titled ‘People for Tomorrow’, where people who employ their creativity for good, who believe tomorrow’s problems will not exist if we start today, explored & discussed the topic.

 "You Can’t Change That"

 Time and time again we’ve been told ‘advertising can’t change the world’.
 Critics have said: ‘You can’t save lives’, ‘You can’t change laws’, ‘You can’t bring peace to the world’.
 But maybe we can.

 Drawing from his own experience, Sokoloff will explore how creativity is our most powerful tool for inspiring and affecting change.